Genivia/ugrep/README.md

            -g, --no-group
                   Do not group multiple pattern matches on the same matched  line.
-                  Output the matched line again for each additional pattern match, using `+' as the field separator for each additional line.
+                  Output the matched line again for each additional pattern match, using `+' as the field separator for each additional match.

            --group-separator=SEP
                   Use SEP as a group separator for context options -A, -B, and -C.